wallacelkw/Vehicle-Classfication-using-Deep-Learning/readMe.md

 ﻿# Vehicle Classification
-This repository contains Pytorch implementation of our paper titled:
+This project is use ChatGPT create a Inception and EfficientNet's code.

->In this method we train a convolutional neural network with 6 classes which contain Bus, Cars, Motorcycles, Pickup, Truck and Van.
-To model it use Inception v1 and EfficientNet b3.
+>In this method we train a convolutional neural network with 6 classes which contain Bus, Cars, Motorcycles, Pickup, Truck and Van in Malaysia.
+The model it use Inception v1 and EfficientNet b3.

 ## Source Code Folder
 ### Main code